skyylex/skyylex.github.io/_posts/_nsobject-internals-release-and-retain.md

 }
 ```

 Actually, if we skip some implementation details such as what is `SideTable`, `refcnts`, `SIDE_TABLE_RC_PINNED`, we'll see synchronized way to increase counter.
 So retain is the same as what is written in the documentation, just increasing counter by one.
-But I went here not to double check that.
-So let's try to look around and see what we can find.
+But we came here, not only to verify that, so let's try to look around and see what we can find.

 /// #TBD SIDE_TABLE_RC_PINNED

-Interesting point here is that initially `sidetable_retain` uses fast way to increase counter via `.tryLock()` and if it's locked use `sidetable_retain_slow()`.
+Interesting point here is that initially `sidetable_retain` uses "fast" way to increase counter via `.tryLock()` and if it's locked, then jump to `sidetable_retain_slow()`.
 But `sidetable_retain_slow` is almost the same.
-Key differences are that `sidetable_retain_slow` gets `table` as a parameter (opposite to direct call to SideTables) and uses `lock` instead of `tryLock`.
+Key differences are that `sidetable_retain_slow` gets `table` as a parameter (versus direct call to SideTables in `sidetable_retain`) and uses `lock` instead of `tryLock`.

-/// #TBD tryLock vs Lock

 Actual storage is placed in the static `unsigned char *` pointer called `SideTableBuf` with a proper size capable to fit `StripedMap<SideTable>`.